Hands grab at the taut rope and Sia screams in pain as two pairs of hands pull her up and over the metal railing.

 This is it.
 The blood pounding in her ears deafens her to all other sounds.
 Her eyes close and she tries to steady her breathing, but it’s out of control.
 Quick and fast breathes push out of her mouth while she trembles in the mens’ hands.
 Her legs scratch lines through the dirt when they push her forward to settle on her knees.
 Oh, god.
 This is it.

 She stiffens and holds her breath, while tears stream down her face.
 But suddenly, her arms are jerked up and her legs are aligned underneath her, to take her weight.
 She isn’t ready for that and collapses.
 Sia’s breath hiccups as she slams onto her backside and crushes her hands underneath herself.
-She exclaims in surprise and looks up at the angry gunman.
+She exclaims in surprise and cringes under the gaze of the angry gunman.

 The bearded man’s scowling mouth is moving rapidly, she tries to listen beyond her panicked breathing and heartbeat, tries to catch what he is saying. “—are here?
 If you’d like more time to think we can drop you back over the railing and come back in a few hours.
 I don’t think you’ll have much of a chance to talk though.
 You might be busy with a few of the goons that fly by during this time of the year.”

 Sia shakes her head.
 “No, please.
 I’m ready to talk,” her raspy voice desperately begs for a chance to explain herself.